jessenich/docker-alpine/README.md

 ## What is this image?

 Baseline image used in all alpine based images.
+Provisions default non rooted user defaulted to 'sysadm' with no password.

 ### Image Meta